cntencra/bubble-plot-ts/README.md

 Set up a PostgreSQL container with a persistent volume.

-Start another container (e.g., a Python app, Node.js, etc.).
+Start another container

 Connect the second container to the PostgreSQL container using Docker networking.

-✅ Step 1: Create a Docker network
+ Create a Docker network
 This allows both containers to communicate by name.

 docker network create my-network
-✅ Step 2: Run PostgreSQL with a volume and on the same network
+Run PostgreSQL with a volume and on the same network

 docker run -d \
   --name my-postgres \